 He is bilingual in Italian and has experience working on different research projects with leading Italian academics: in particular, he has assisted Prof. Guido Alpa (Professor of Civil Law, La Sapienza Università di Roma) and Prof. Attila Tanzi (Professor of International Law, Università di Bologna).

-In January 2018, James was a member of the winning team from 39 Essex Chambers in the Worshipful Company of Arbitrators Mediation Skills Competition 2018.
+During his pupillage in January 2018, James was a member of the winning team from 39 Essex Chambers in the Worshipful Company of Arbitrators Mediation Skills Competition 2018.

 James has been involved in a number of high-profile cases since being taken on as a tenant in 2018:

 During pupillage, James gained experience of a number of issues involving immigration and general administrative law disputes, including the following:

 He has also gained experience of a number of different regulatory matters during pupillage.
 Through his supervision and training, he has acquired experience of this sector by drafting a rule 11 determination in relation to an appeal before the Police Appeals Tribunal, a research note analysing the contractual implications of the membership terms of a medical defence organisation and a skeleton argument for a matter before the Health and Care Professions Tribunal Service.
 During pupillage, James also assisted with a case before the Architects Registration Board and attended a number of different regulatory tribunals including the General Osteopathic Council